fartcoin-project/fartcoin/README.md

 ## What is ƒartcoin?
 Fartcoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
-Taking development cues from Fartcoin, Fartcoin currently employs a simplified variant of scrypt.
+Taking development cues from Litecoin & Dogecoin, Fartcoin currently employs a simplified variant of scrypt.

+This Project is currently Under Construction, this means that while you can download the Fartcoin-Core wallet and play around with it if interested.
+Keep in mind that this project is in Alpha state and thus the Blockchain might be rebuild / restarted at the official launch.

+ The website, Fartcoin-project.com  MemesExchange.com, the BlockExplorer and the MiningPool are all servers that are being build at home and are not 24/7 online.

+Please do not mine or trade Fartcoins, since you might lose them.

 ## Frequently Asked Questions